StarRocks/starrocks/docs/reference/System_variable.md

   The default compression algorithm for table storage.
 Supported compression algorithms are `snappy, lz4, zlib, zstd`.
 Default value: lz4_frame.

-  Note that the `compression` property you specified in a CREATE TABLE statement takes precedence over this variable.
+  Note that if you specified the `compression` property in a CREATE TABLE statement, the compression algorithm specified by `compression` takes effect.

 * disable_colocate_join